edwardyehuang/CAR/readme.md

 To help verify the exact reproduction process, a training log of ResNet-50 + Self-Attention + CAR is provided in [resnet50_sa_car_train_log.md](docs/resnet50_sa_car_train_log.md)

+## To do

+1. Upload checkpoints to model-zoo, upload logs to tensorboard.dev.
+It will take some time to complete, too many experiments to upload. :dizzy_face: